intellihr/ux-engineer-assess/README.md

 Your application will be assessed on the following criteria:

 #### Main Criteria
 1. Ease of use.
-Does it take a lot of effort to use your application and interpret the results it produces?
+Does it take a lot of effort to use your application?

 2. Aesthetics.
 How eye catching is your application?